-Joey Votto, Jesse Winker hit homers as Reds beat Giants 3-0
+Joey Votto, Jesse Winker homer as Reds beat Giants 3-0

 Reds: INF Eugenio Suárez was hit on a hand by a pitch from Sanchez during the fourth inning but stayed in the game.

-Giants: RF Mike Yastrzemski had a planned rest day, and manager Gabe Kapler said he will work to get the regulars days off after this initial homestand.
+Giants: RF Mike Yastrzemski had a planned rest day, and Kapler said he will work to get the regulars days off after this initial homestand.
 “I think you’re going to see him regularly in the lineup going forward,” Kapler said.
 Yastrzemski entered as a pinch hitter in the eighth.

 UP NEXT